bbc/storyplayer/README.md

 StoryPlayer
 ===========

 StoryPlayer is R&D's Object-based Media Player.
-It is designed to read stories that are expressed using the [Data Model](https://github.com/bbc/object-based-media-schema) and render the experience within an HTML `<div>` element, responding to audience interactions as and when.
+It is designed to read stories that are expressed using our [object-based media schema](https://github.com/bbc/object-based-media-schema) and render the experience within an HTML `<div>` element, responding to audience interactions as and when.

 Installing the library
 ======================